dmilith/TheSS/README.md

 ## Web deployer, and assumptions
-TheSS provides script called `svdply`.
+TheSS provides script called `svdply` (exported by default when installed with Sofin).
 It's designed to be launched on developer machine from local git repository.
+It's designed to be cross platform, and uses only some `sh` code-glue, basic `tar` (to pack bare repository) and `git` on client side.
+Rest is done on server side, so it should work even from Windows hosts (with [msysgit](https://code.google.com/p/msysgit) environment probably).
+(I'm not using Windows since last century, don't ask me about it).

-It automatically performs deploy of supported web application from current directory, to machine (accessible through ssh) on specified domain.
-First part of subdomain will be app name shown by `svdpanel` on remote side.
+`svdply` automatically performs deploy of supported web application from current directory, to machine (accessible through ssh) on specified domain.
+First part of domain will be app name shown by `svdpanel` on remote side.

 On first deploy `svdply` will create bare repository from current directory, and send it to remote directory to: ~/Repos/myapp.git, hence current directory, must be a git repository (no other SCMs supported for now).

 ### Web-app error handling